byronboots/byronboots/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- 🔭 I’m currently focused on
 -->

-- 🔭 I’m currently focused on updates to my portfolio and other side projects
 - 🌱 I’m currently learning at Oregon State University in the Computer Science Post Bacc Program
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/byronboots/) is the best way to get in touch!
 - 🌐 Check out [my portfolio!](https://byronboots.com/)